joshidibas/google-maps-store-locator-js/readme.md

 - Allow a user to search for stores in a zip code

 - Add a beautiful transition on the hover of an individual store

+- Change the default scrollbar along with the hover visibility